OptionalRule/ttrpg-dice-claude-skill/README.md

 3. Update `src/SKILL.md` with new notation documentation
 4. Add examples and tests
 5. Update this README
-6. Rebuild the skill package with `python3 build.py`
+6. Create a new GitHub release to automatically build and publish the updated skill package

 ## Use Cases